-There are also correlations made between the celebrities stories and research that has been carried to back up whether they are fact or just fiction.
+There are also correlations made between the celebrities’ stories and research that have been carried to back up whether they are fact or just fiction.

-Everyday people are also featured on the show besides celebrities.
-These people from everyday walks of life have their background and ethnicity explored to help show whether there are any truth to the celebrities stories.
+Every day people are also featured on the show besides celebrities.
+These people from everyday walks of life have their background and ethnicity explored to help show whether there is any truth to the celebrities’ stories.

-Season 3: Donna Brazile, Kara Walker and Ty Burrell; Soledad O’Brien, Bill O’Reilly and Bill Maher; Maya Rudolph, Shonda Rhimes and Keenen Ivory Wayans; Jimmy Kimmel, Normal Lear and Bill Hader; Richard Branson, Maya Lin and Frank Gehry; Patricia Arquette, Julianne Moore and John McCain; Sean Combs and LL Cool J; Neil Patrick Harris, Gloria Steinem and Sandra Cisneros; Azar Nafisi, Lidia Bastianich and Julianna Margulies; Mia Farrow and Dustin Hoffman
+Season 3: Donna Brazile, Kara Walker, and Ty Burrell; Soledad O’Brien, Bill O’Reilly, and Bill Maher; Maya Rudolph, Shonda Rhimes, and Keenen Ivory Wayans; Jimmy Kimmel, Norman Lear, and Bill Hader; Richard Branson, Maya Lin, and Frank Gehry; Patricia Arquette, Julianne Moore, and John McCain; Sean Combs and LL Cool J; Neil Patrick Harris, Gloria Steinem, and Sandra Cisneros; Azar Nafisi, Lidia Bastianich, and Julianna Margulies; Mia Farrow and Dustin Hoffman